 The spin-off is conditioned on Oil States' receipt of an opinion of its outside tax advisor reasonably acceptable to the Oil States board of directors regarding certain aspects of the spin-off transaction on which the IRS will not rule, except for cash payments made to stockholders in lieu of fractional shares of SpinCo common stock that such stockholders would otherwise receive in the distribution.
-Oil States will receive an opinion from its outside tax advisor to such effect.

-In addition, Oil States has received a private letter ruling from the IRS regarding certain aspects of the spin-off transaction.
-The private letter ruling relies, and the opinion will rely on certain facts, assumptions, representations and undertakings from Oil States and us regarding the past and future conduct of the companies' respective businesses and other matters.
+Oil States expects to receive an opinion from its outside tax advisor to such effect.
+In addition, Oil States expects to receive a private letter ruling from the IRS regarding certain aspects of the spin-off transaction on which the IRS will not rule, except for cash payments made to stockholders in lieu of fractional shares of SpinCo Common Stock that such stockholders would otherwise receive in the distribution.
+The private letter ruling and opinion will rely on certain facts, assumptions, representations and undertakings from Oil States and us regarding the past and future conduct of the companies' respective businesses and other matters.
 If any of these facts, assumptions, representations, or undertakings are, or become, incorrect or not otherwise satisfied, Oil States and its stockholders may not be able to rely on the private letter ruling or the opinion of its tax advisor and could be subject to significant tax liabilities.
 In addition, an opinion of counsel is not binding upon the IRS, so, notwithstanding the opinion of Oil States' tax advisor, the IRS could conclude upon audit that the spin-off is taxable in full or in part if it disagrees with the conclusions in the opinion, or for other reasons, including as a result of certain significant changes in the stock ownership of Oil States or us after the spin-off.
 If the spin-off is determined to be taxable for U.S. federal income tax purposes for any reason, Oil States and/or its stockholders could incur significant income tax liabilities, and we could incur significant liabilities.
 For a discussion of the potential tax consequences to Oil States stockholders if the spin-off is determined to be taxable, see "The Spin-Off-U.S. Federal Income Tax Consequences of the Spin-Off."
 For a description of the sharing of such liabilities between Oil States and us, see "Arrangements Between Oil States and Our Company-Tax Sharing Agreement."